Clinical trials & research

 We work with a variety of organisations including the National Institute of Health and Care Research, the NHS, charities, academic institutions (i.e., universities), and companies in the life sciences sector (i.e., pharmaceutical companies) to support clinical research.

-We support the inclusion of clinical research by providing customers with details of relevant clinical research opportunities through email, letters, in-store and online updates.
+We support clinical research by providing customers with details of relevant clinical research opportunities through email, letters, in-store and online updates.
 We also support through conducting elements of a study within our stores.
 Our involvement depends on the research requirements and is always undertaken by trained healthcare professionals and pharmacists.

 Boots are a trusted brand with 175 years of experience who have invaluable insights, clinical expertise, and an extensive footprint to support recruitment, retention, and decentralised services for research.
 If you are looking for a partner to support the successful delivery of your research ambition, please contact clinicalresearch@boots.co.uk